IsFolk/Color-Wheel-Picker-CIE-Luv-1976-Paper-/README.md

 # Color Wheel Picker
 ## Description
-I tried to represent the inscribed wheel in the paper and turned it into a Color Wheel Picker.
+I tried to represent the maximum inscribed circle mentioned in the paper and turned it into a Color Wheel Picker.

 The Color Wheel Picker can maintain:
 1. Linear separation
 2. Constant distance

-(Those two are described as requirements for choosing colors)
+(Those two are described as requirements in the paper of the first study for choosing effective colors)

 Color Model: CIE Luv 1976, L=67.1